mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 * `ItemText.NewText(Item, ...)` -> `PopupText.NewText(PopupTextContext, Item, ...)`
 * `GameContent.Generation.WorldGenLegacyMethod(GenerationProgress)` -> , `GameContent.Generation.WorldGenLegacyMethod(GenerationProgress, GameConfiguration)` (This affects the `GameContent.Generation.PassLegacy` constructor) (and do note the changed namespace of `GenerationProgress`)
 * `Lighting.BlackOut` -> `Lighting.Clear`
+* `Main.NewText` -> unchanged, but now you need a `Main.netMode != NetmodeID.Server` check whenever you use it (if it's not a client-only context), otherwise it will crash
 * `Main.NPCAddHeight(int)` -> `Main.NPCAddHeight(NPC)`
 * `Main.PlaySound` -> `SoundEngine.PlaySound` -> in the `Terraria.Audio` namespace
 * `Main.IsTileSpelunkable(Tile)` -> `Main.IsTileSpelunkable(int, int)`